-On 19 September 2017, central Mexico was hit by a M_W 7.1 intraslab seismic event (depth = 57 km) named the Puebla-Morelos earthquake (Melgar et al., 2018; Singh et al., 2018).
-The epicenter of the earthquake was located ~70 km South from the summit of Popocatépetl volcano and ~100 km South from Mexico City (Figure 1b).
-The focal mechanism corresponds to a normal fault with a dip angle of 44°-47° (Melgar et al., 2018).
-The 2017 M_W 7.1 Puebla-Morelos earthquake produced the most intense ground shaking ever recorded in Mexico City during a subduction-related earthquake, and was the most damaging event for this densely urbanized part of the country since the 1985 M_W 8.1 Michoacán interplate earthquake, that occurred exactly 32 years before (Singh et al., 2018).
+On 19 September 2017, central Mexico was hit by a M_w 7.1 intraslab seismic event (depth: 57 km) named the Puebla-Morelos earthquake (Melgar et al., 2018; Singh et al., 2018).
+The epicenter of the earthquake was located \sim 70 km south of the summit of Popocatépetl Volcano and ~ 100 km south of Mexico City (Fig. 1b).
+The focal mechanism corresponds to a normal fault with a dip angle of 44-47° (Melgar et al., 2018).
+The 2017 $M{\rm w}$ 7.1 Puebla-Morelos earthquake produced the most intense ground shaking ever recorded in Mexico City during a subduction-related earthquake and was the most damaging event for this densely urbanized part of the country since the 1985 M_w 8.1 Michoacán interplate earthquake, which occurred exactly 32 years before (Singh et al., 2018).
 The damage was surprisingly large in the critical frequency range for Mexico City (0.4-1 Hz), where the earthquake severely damaged hundreds of buildings and killed 369 people (Singh et al., 2018).
-The 2017 intraslab earthquake occurred closer to Mexico City, at greater depth, and involved higher stress drop than their interplate counterparts, such as the 1985 Michoacán event.
-The stress drops of intraslab events have been estimated as ~4 times greater than that of the interplate earthquakes (García et al., 2005) and the ground acceleration of the intraslab earthquakes are expected to be more enriched at higher frequencies than those of the interplate events (Furumura and Singh, 2002; Singh et al., 2018).
-During the 2017 M_W 7.1 Puebla-Morelos earthquake, the Peak Ground Acceleration (PGA) recorded at station Ciudad Universitaria (CU) was the highest recorded in the last 54 years of observations (57.1 cm/s2) (Singh et al., 2018).
-Station CU is located on the external boundary of the sedimentary basin responsible for the wellknown seismic amplification at Mexico City (Figure 1b).
-The strong ground motion recorded at PPIG station (Figure 1c), located at 3980 m a.s.l. on Popocatépetl volcano slopes, featured a much higher value of PGA (106.83 cm/s2, 0.1g) than the one observed at station CU.
+The 2017 intraslab earthquake occurred closer to Mexico City, at greater depth, and involved a higher stress drop than its interplate counterparts, such as the 1985 Michoacán event.
+The stress drops of intraslab events have been estimated as being ~ 4 times greater than that of the interplate earthquakes (García et al., 2005) and the ground acceleration of the intraslab earthquakes are expected to be more enriched at higher frequencies than those of the interplate events (Furumura and Singh, 2002; Singh et al., 2018).
+During the 2017 M_w 7.1 Puebla-Morelos earthquake, the peak ground acceleration (PGA) recorded at station Ciudad Universitaria (CU) was the highest recorded in the last 54 years of observations (57.1 cm s^{-2}) (Singh et al., 2018).
+Station CU is located on the external boundary of the sedimentary basin responsible for the well-known seismic amplification at Mexico City (Fig. 1b).
+The strong ground motion recorded at PPIG station (Fig. 1c), located at 3980 m a.s.l. on Popocatépetl Volcano's slopes, featured a much higher value of PGA (106.83 cm s-2, 0.1 g) than the one observed at station CU.